 - George Reeves, b. before 1731

-- Elizabeth Reeves, b. c1727, m.
+- Elizabeth Reeves, b. c 1727, m.
 Unknown Haggard

 George Reeves, described as of Northumberland County, received a grant from Lord Fairfax on 7 Oct 1726 for 370 acres in Stafford County on a branch called Croopers Cabbin Branch adjoining Edward Grayham and Richard Melton.
 Prince William County was formed in 1731 from Stafford and King George Counties; following its creation, George Reeves would live in Prince William — from which Loudon and Fauquier Counties were later formed — for more than forty years.

 Prince William County, Virginia, Deeds, 1731-1732, Liber A, pp. 137-138, shows that on 17 November 1731 George Reeves of Hamilton Parish in Prince William County deeded, "for naturall love and affection....unto my dear and well beloved friend Thomas Davies of same, mason and bricklayer....113 a.... branch of Bull Run and branches of Buckhall....part of tract of 941 a....granted George Reeves by Proprietors Office dated Feb.
 24, 1728" The deed also mentions five pounds consideration.
 The land was described as adjacent property owned by Howsin Hoe.
 George Reeves signed the deed with James Miller and William Rice as witnesses.
 The deed was acknowledged on 17 November 1731 in open court, at which time Ann, wife of George Reeves, relinquished her dower.

-Prince William County, Virginia, Deeds, 1731-1732, Liber A, pp. 138-140, shows that on 17 November 1731 George Reeves of Prince William County deeded to "William Rice and Jain his wife and John Rice his son of same.... for natural lives of William Rice, Jain Rice and John Rice....
+Prince William County, Virginia, Deeds, 1731-1732, Liber A, pp. 138-140, shows that on 17 November 1731 George Reeves of Prince William County leased to "William Rice and Jain his wife and John Rice his son of same.... for natural lives of William Rice, Jain Rice and John Rice....
 100 a....land joyning the land of Thomas Davies."
 George Reeves signed the deed with Thomas Davies and James Miller as witnesses.
 Reeves acknowledged the deed in open court on 17 November 1731.

 Shortly after making the deed of gift to his children, on 22-23 November 1751 (Prince William Co., VA, Deeds, Liber M, 1749-1752, pp. 205-207), George Reeves and Ann his Wife of Prince William County deeded to John Reeves of the same county of the other part, "for the sum of Fifty pound Sterling do sell unto said John Reeves and to his heirs all that tract of land which was formerly made over unto said John Reeves by said George Reeves by Deed of Gift recourse unto which being had will appear together with all the houses & appurtenances whatsoever to the said Three hundred and Thirteen acres of land (according to the bounds and Courses mentioned in the former Deed of Gift)(all which said premises are now in the actual possession of him the said John Reeves by virtue of Indenture for term of one year and by virtue of the statute for transferring uses into possession)."
 George Reeve and Anna Reeves signed the deed, and Judith Davies, Thomas Stone, and Isaac Reeve witnessed it.
 George and Ann acknowledged the release and receipt in open court on 25 November 1751.